SOLEGUIDE

 Do I have to pay more than I would for regular shoes?

 Not necessarily.
 Many compatible shoes from mainstream brands fall within normal price ranges (£40 to £90 for trainers, £60 to £120 for work shoes).
-You only pay significantly more if you need specialist extra-depth or bespoke footwear.
+You only pay noticeably more if you need specialist extra-depth or bespoke footwear.

 Are there grants or financial help available?